Breakout (Miley Cyrus album): Background

 Cyrus believed that compared to previous albums, Breakout was "grown-up" and "just a little more creative."
 Cyrus aimed to incorporate a sound influenced by rock music, saying "the writing is definitely different...the lyrics mean more than my last couple of records".
 According to Cyrus, the album documented, in depth, the events that occurred in her life in a year span.
 Most of the songs were written as Cyrus traveled on the Best of Both Worlds Tour from October 2007 to January 2008.
 In an interview for Billboard, Cyrus stated that she pushed herself even more to write the songs this time, saying that, “No matter how long what I’m doing here lasts, I want to be a songwriter for the rest of my life.
 I love it and it’s my escape.
 I just hope this record showcases that — more than anything — I’m a writer.”

-Recording commenced immediately after the tour came to an end, and seized in March 2008, for Cyrus was to film Hannah Montana: The Movie (2009) in Tennessee soon after.
+Recording commenced immediately after the tour came to an end and ceased in March 2008 as Cyrus was to film Hannah Montana: The Movie (2009) in Tennessee soon after.
 She expressed that, through each song, a listener could discover something about her and about themselves.
 Of connecting with her fans through Breakout, she claimed she wanted "girls to feel to be able to feel empowered and just feel like they can kind of rock out", going on to say that, "listening to this music, I hope they can feel like a reason to dance and just smile and to have fun.
 This CD is totally age appropriate, specially for me".